Shopify/cli/README.md

 - [Open a GitHub issue](https://github.com/Shopify/cli/issues) - To report bugs or request new features, open an issue in the Shopify CLI repository.
 - [Shopify Community Forums](https://community.shopify.com/) - Visit our forums to connect with the community and learn more about Shopify CLI development.
-- [CLI Documentation - Apps](https://shopify.dev/apps/tools/cli) - To view our complete API documentation
+- [CLI Documentation - Apps](https://shopify.dev/apps/tools/cli) - To view CLI documentation for app development
 - [CLI Documentation - Themes](https://shopify.dev/themes/tools/cli) - To view CLI documentation for theme development
 - [CLI Documentation - Hydrogen](https://shopify.dev/custom-storefronts/tools/cli) - To view CLI documentation for Hydrogen (custom storefront) development